 How to Grow Euonymus

 As with all variegated plants, reversion can occur.
-This is when the new growth is without variation.
-Should this occur, prune out the reversionary growth back to the main shrub to maintain variegation in the foliage.
+This is when the shrub produces some new growth, which is without variegation.
+Should this occur, prune out the reversionary growth back to the main shrub to maintain the variegated foliage.

 Euonymus is versatile, with excellent variegated foliage and often overlooked as a commonplace shrub, but to do so would under estimate their garden value as a maintenance free garden shrub with lovely variegated foliage.